Rushi5161/project2/README.md

 # new project

-This project create from local system
+This project create from local system. cleated by Rushikesh Bhagat